 Saving Lives exists to raise awareness about testing for HIV and other blood-borne viruses (BBVs) or sexually transmitted infections (STIs), including the hepatitis B and C viruses.

-One in five of those with HIV in the UK are not aware they are infected.
+More than ten thousand people living with HIV in the UK are not aware they are infected.
 This means they are not accessing life-saving treatment and may be unknowingly infecting others.
 Testing for HIV is the only way to improve this situation, and promoting that service whilst reducing stigma is the best means of improving uptake.

 Likewise, 1 in 12 people worldwide are living with the Hepatitis B or C virus.
 Every year, 1 million people die because of liver failure or liver cancer caused by Hepatitis B or C. And yet Hepatitis B and C are entirely treatable, if you find out early enough.